 The 24-month rule (HMRC) -breaks in attendance

-A contractor may have worked at a particular worksite for more than 24 months (and spends more than 40% of their time there) and can no longer claim their travel expenses to get to and from that worksite.
-The contract work may finish for one reason or another; however, the contractor returns to this worksite in the future.
+A contractor may have worked at a particular worksite for more than 24 months.
+In addition, they spend more than 40% of their time there.
+As a result, they can no longer claim their travel expenses to get to and from that worksite.
+The contract work may finish for one reason or another.
+However, the contractor returns to this worksite in the future.

-There are no set rules with regard to breaks in attendance and when the 24-month clock would start again when someone returns to the same worksite.
-However, a break for three or four months will probably be enough to justify a 24-month rule reset once the contractor returns to the site.
+There are no set rules with regard to breaks in attendance and when the 24-month clock would start again.
+Therefore, what can be claimed when someone returns to the same worksite?
+Basically, a break for three or four months will probably be enough to justify a 24-month rule reset, once the contractor returns to the site.

-As shown above, there can be some very complex rules for you as a UK limited company contractor when you make your employee travel expenses claims for business travel.
-Some of these rules for work-related travel expenses, which you may come across during your UK contracting career, are not always very clear or easy to understand.
-A good contractor accountant will help guide you when you navigate the rules around travel expenses for contractors.
-We hope this guidance with regard to the temporary workplace rules and 24-month rule for contractors has helped to make these a little clearer.
+As shown above, there can be some very complex rules for you as a UK limited company contractor.
+This is particularly so when you make your employee travel expenses claims for business travel.
+Some of these rules for work-related travel expenses are not always very clear or easy to understand.
+Indeed, you may come across during your UK contracting career.
+A good contractor accountant will help guide you here.
+What’s more, they will help you navigate the rules around travel expenses for contractors.
+As a final note, we hope this guidance with regard to the temporary workplace rules and 24-month rule for contractors has helped to make these a little clearer.

 Link to Contractor Advice UK group on